yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 	"./hyperlinkfix.png"
 >}}

-Thanks to a report from GillianMC from our [Discord server](https://discord.gg/u77vRWY), Docteh found out that some quirks in the Qt API caused the compatibility status of listed games to not be translated.
+Thanks to a report from GillianMC in our [Discord server](https://discord.gg/u77vRWY), Docteh found out that some quirks in the Qt API caused the compatibility status of listed games to not be translated.
 The cause lies in QObject, you can find the specific details in the {{< gh-hovercard "8204" "pull request’s description" >}}.
-Now status is properly reported in the corresponding language.
+Now the status is properly reported in the corresponding language.

 {{< single-title-imgs
 	"Example in Spanish"